Simply007/kontent-custom-element-toast-ui-editor/README.md

-# Kentico Kontent Toast UI editor custom element
+# Kontent Toast UI editor custom element

 [![Stack Overflow](https://img.shields.io/badge/Stack%20Overflow-ASK%20NOW-FE7A16.svg?logo=stackoverflow&logoColor=white)](https://stackoverflow.com/tags/kentico-kontent)

-This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows you to use the [Toast UI Editor](https://ui.toast.com/tui-editor).
+This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kontent.ai](https://kontent.ai) that allows you to use the [Toast UI Editor](https://ui.toast.com/tui-editor).
 It is a Markdown WYSIWYG Editor including GFM Standard + Chart & UML Extensible.

 All of the editor [extensions](https://github.com/nhnent/tui.editor/blob/master/docs/using-extensions.md) are enabled in this custom element.